Devex: History

-In 2017, Devex reported that the largest-ever contract awarded by the U.S. Agency for International Development was facing problems that put access to health commodities at risk.
+In 2017, Devex reported that the largest-ever contract awarded by USAID was facing problems that put access to health commodities at risk.
 The report led to a congressional hearing 9 months later.
 In December of the same year, following the #MeToo movement campaign, Devex hosted a Twitter chat using the viral hashtag #AidToo to highlight the stories of sexual abuse and survivors of sexual assault in the humanitarian aid industry.

 In February 2020, Devex held Prescription for Progress, a health technology conference, where the Rockefeller Foundation and Medic Mobile announced their Medic Labs initiative.
 Devex also hosted a conversation with Ambassador Deborah Birx where she discussed her concerns about the proposed budget cuts to the U.S. President’s Emergency Plan for AIDS Relief in 2020.

-During the COVID-19 pandemic, Devex first reported the layoffs of one-third of the staff at the well-known NGO Oxfam on March 20th.
-On May 22, Devex first reported the U.S. Department of State circulated a document proposing a new global health security initiative called the President’s Response to Outbreaks that would consolidate international pandemic preparedness under a new State Department coordinator and establish a new central fund to fight pandemics.
+During the COVID-19 pandemic, Devex first reported the layoffs of one-third of the staff at the well-known NGO Oxfam on March 20, 2020.
+On May 22, 2020, Devex first reported the U.S. Department of State circulated a document proposing a new global health security initiative called 'The President’s Response to Outbreaks' that would consolidate international pandemic preparedness under a new State Department coordinator and establish a new central fund to fight pandemics.

-On June 6, 2020, J.K.
-Rowling used an opinion piece from Devex to tweet her criticism of the use of the phrase "people who menstruate" instead of "women."
-The viral tweet garnered a global response from LGBT rights groups as well as the Harry Potter film actors.
+On June 6, 2020, J. K. Rowling used an opinion piece from Devex to tweet her criticism of the use of the phrase "people who menstruate" instead of "women".
+The viral tweet gathered many global response's from LGBT rights groups as well as the Harry Potter film actors.